 Why aren’t you waving overdraft fees during this time?
 If there is a circumstance that is out of the ordinary and you have never had a fee waived, please call us at 508-867-7442 or 866-711-6272 to discuss your options.

 Can I get to my safe deposit box?
 Yes, however, we are encouraging that any in-branch activities be kept to a minimum until we reopen our branch lobbies.
-Should you need access your safe deposit box or open one, and cannot wait to do so, please contact your local branch for more information and to make an appointment.
-Contact Us.
+Should you need access your safe deposit box or open one, and cannot wait to do so, please contact us and make an appointment.

 What can I do at drive-up besides withdrawal/deposit?
 We can help you to complete all deposit and loan related transactions except access to safe deposit boxes at our drive-up windows.

 Are you offering loan relief?
 NBSB is working with borrowers who have been affected by the COVID-19 crisis.
 Please contact the Loan Center to discuss your options at 508-867-1302.